Dutch Crunch Bread aka Tiger Bread

 Instructions

-- In a large mixing bowl or the bowl of a stand mixer, combinei 4 oz warm water, 8 oz whole milk, ½ oz unsalted butter, ½ oz granulated sugar, and 2 ¼ teaspoons dry yeast.
+- In a large mixing bowl or the bowl of a stand mixer, combine the scalded and cooled milk with 4 oz warm water, ½ oz granulated sugar, and 2 ¼ teaspoons dry yeast.
 Add 2 ½ oz wheat flour and 2 cups (10oz) of the all purpose flour and mix until it forms a thick batter.
 Cover the bowl and set it aside for 30-60 minutes.

 - Transfer the dough to a lightly oiled bowl, turning once to coat.
 Cover the bowl and set aside to rise until doubled in volume, about 1 hour.
 Line a half sheet pan with parchment paper or a silicone baking mat.